 SCOPE OF THIS CHAPTER

-This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused significant harm to a child.
-It should be read in conjunction with the Pan-Dorset Multi-Agency Safeguarding Policies and Procedures.
+This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused harm to a child.
+It should be read in conjunction with the North and South of Tyne Safeguarding Children Partnership Procedures.

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the Pan-Dorset Multi-Agency Safeguarding Policies and Procedures.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the North and South of Tyne Safeguarding Children Partnership Procedures.

-Allegations or suspicions that a foster carer has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.
+Allegations or suspicions that a foster carer has caused harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.

 It is important to note that, although there may be insufficient evidence to support a Police prosecution, this does not mean that action cannot be taken to protect a child nor that the termination of a foster carer's approval cannot be considered.